pinobatch/240p-test-mini/gba/README.md

 Building
 --------
-Build requirements: GNU Coreutils and Make (use devkitPro MSYS on Windows), devkitARM, libgba, Python 3, and Pillow.
+Build requirements: GNU Coreutils and Make (use devkitPro MSYS on Windows), devkitARM, libtonc, Python 3, and Pillow.

 Under Windows, open a devkitPro MSYS and type `make`.
 Under Linux or macOS, once you have installed `gba-dev` using pacman, type these: